zdavison/pupbox/README.md

 ## Known issues

 **Rewrite limitations:** the hook uses regex at shell-token boundaries.
 It does *not* rewrite `env FOO=bar python3 …` (command is not at a boundary) or occurrences embedded in single-quoted strings that themselves contain shell separators (e.g. `echo ';python3'`).
 Both edge cases are rare in Claude's typical usage; workaround is to invoke `jailed <cmd>` directly, or remove the command from `~/.config/jailed/commands`.

-**SRT is a research preview.** API and config format may evolve.
-If SRT goes away, we can swap the wrapper for another backend without changing the hook or Claude-facing surface.